grande-dev/pFT-ANLC-preview/README.md

 ## 2) Code
-The code used to generate the results of this publication will soon be released open-source in a dedicated follow-up publication.
-The software tool will be available within the following repository [Passive-Fault-Tolerant-Augmented-Neural-Lyapunov-Control](https://github.com/grande-dev/pFT-ANLC).
+The code used to generate the results of this publication is discussed in a dedicated follow-up [publication](https://www.sciencedirect.com/science/article/pii/S0967066124000959)

-Stay tuned.
+The software tool is available within the following [repository](https://github.com/grande-dev/pFT-ANLC).

 ## 3) Contacts